build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/Using Flux to Implement GitOps on AWS.md

 ![overview](./images/overview.png)

 There are three code repositories under the CodeCommit repository.
-One is flux-repo , the configuration repository for Flux CD, which is used to define Flux-related resources.
-The other is microservices-repo, which saves microservice application configurations and deployment files.
-The third one is the source repository app-repo for business services.
+One is `flux-repo`, the configuration repository for Flux CD, which is used to define Flux-related resources.
+The other is `microservices-repo`, which saves microservice application configurations and deployment files.
+The third one is the source repository `app-repo` for business services.
 In this post, a front-end project will be as an example.
 We used the CodePipeline for continuous integration in the CI/CD pipeline, built and stored the docker image in Amazon ECR, and deployed the CD engine Flux as pod in the Amazon EKS environment.

 **The basic workflow is:**